Home › Bulk QR Generator › QR Codes for Restaurants

 What happens when the menu changes?

-If your QR codes point to URLs you control, you simply update the content at that URL — no new QR codes needed.
+If your QR codes point to URLs you control, simply update the content at that URL — no new QR codes needed.
 This is why pointing to a URL (rather than encoding the menu directly in the QR) is always recommended.
 The code never changes; only the webpage behind it does.

 Can I create a WiFi QR code for my restaurant?